x1ao4/edition-manager-for-plex/README.md

 # Specify modules to write and their order, format should be Module1;Module2;Module3, optional modules include Cut, Release, Source, Resolution, DynamicRange, VideoCodec, FrameRate, AudioCodec, Bitrate, Size, Country, ContentRating, Rating, Duration
 order = Source;DynamicRange
 ```
-Since plex-edition-manager only processes libraries of movie type, specify libraries of movie type to skip when needed.
+Since edition-manager-for-plex only processes libraries of movie type, specify libraries of movie type to skip when needed.
 There is no limit to the number of modules for writing editions, so you can choose and configure them according to your needs.

-When running in `add editions for new movies` mode, plex-edition-manager creates a Flask web server that listens on port `8089` to receive `library.new` events sent by the Plex server.
+When running in `add editions for new movies` mode, edition-manager-for-plex creates a Flask web server that listens on port `8089` to receive `library.new` events sent by the Plex server.
 This allows it to capture metadata for newly added items and process them accordingly.

-If port `8089` is already occupied by another service, you may need to modify the `port=8089` on the ninth last line of `plex-edition-manager.py` (when running via Python script) or adjust port mapping (when running via Docker container) to change the listening port.
+If port `8089` is already occupied by another service, you may need to modify the `port=8089` on the ninth last line of `edition-manager-for-plex.py` (when running via Python script) or adjust port mapping (when running via Docker container) to change the listening port.

 ## How to Run
-You can run plex-edition-manager using Docker containers or Python scripts.
+You can run edition-manager-for-plex using Docker containers or Python scripts.
 Docker containerization is recommended for its ease of use and scalability.
 Detailed instructions for each method are provided below.

 ### Running via Docker Container